 Remembering Ada Dziewanowska with Jaś Dziewanowski

 Many of the Polish folk dances we will learn at this year’s festival come from the repertoire of beloved Polish folk dance legend Ada Dziewanowska, who passed away in July 2021 at the age of 104.
 A cherished friend of Jane Farwell and the Folklore Village community, Ada shared her passion for Polish dance and culture at many Folklore Village Easter and Midwinter Festivals.
-Ada’s son Jaś Dziewanowski will provide us with additional context for our Polish dance workshops, looking at Ada’s contributions to Polish folk dance and relationship with Folklore Village.
+Ada’s son Jaś Dziewanowski will provide us with additional context for our Polish dance workshops, looking at how Ada’s relationship with Polish folk dance and Folklore Village.
+Participants are welcome to share memories.
 This social and cultural session is open to all.

 Featuring music and dances from multiple folk traditions, brain breaks, time to socialize, and surprises, the evening parties will cap off each day with a celebration of community and all things folk.